-Figure 16 shows that passive support in the form of steel sets, lattice girders, shotcrete or concrete linings can fail if installed too close to the face (red lines).
+Figure 16 shows that passive support in the form of steel sets, lattice girders, shotcrete or concrete linings can fail if installed too close to the face.
 This is because the support pressure required to achieve stability is larger than the capacity of the support system.
 As the displacements in the tunnel increase as the face moves away from the section under consideration, the support pressure required to achieve equilibrium decreases as illustrated by the curve in Figure 16.
-Delaying the activation of the support system, using sliding joints (blue line), can stabilize the tunnel at support pressures within the capacity of the support.
+Hence, delaying the activation of the support system can stabilize the tunnel at support pressures within the capacity of the support.